httpwg/http-extensions/draft-ietf-httpbis-retrofit.md

 ## Links

-The field value of the Link header field {{!RFC8288}} can be represented in the SF-Link List Structured Field by representing the URI-Reference as a string, and link-param as parameters.
+The field value of the Link header field {{!RFC8288}} can be mapped into the SF-Link List Structured Field by considering the URI-Reference as a String, and link-param as Parameters.

 For example: